StanfordBDHG/ResearchKitOnFHIR/README.md

 This source file is part of the ResearchKitOnFHIR open source project

-SPDX-FileCopyrightText: 2022 Stanford Biodesign for Digital Health and the project authors (see CONTRIBUTORS.md)
+SPDX-FileCopyrightText: 2022 Stanford University and the project authors (see CONTRIBUTORS.md)

 SPDX-License-Identifier: MIT